Skip to content

 Countrywide E-Invoicing Mandate

-The government of Malaysia, by the intermediary of its tax authority, the IRBM (Inland Revenue Board of Malaysia) is currently implementing an e-invoicing mandate that applies to all types of transactions (B2G, B2B and B2C).
+The government of Malaysia, by the intermediary of its tax authority, the IRBM (Inland Revenue Board of Malaysia) has gradually implemented an e-invoicing mandate that applies to all types of transactions (B2G, B2B and B2C).

 Under this mandate, suppliers must submit all invoices to the MyInvois central platform, either manually via a web interface or automatically through an API in UBL 2.1 format (XML or JSON).